daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-basic-scala-scalding.md

 ---
 layout: post
-title: Writing Basic KijiExpress Jobs
+title: Scala and Scalding Overview
 categories: [userguides, express, devel] tags : [express-ug]
 version: devel
 order : 4
-description: Writing Basic KijiExpress Jobs.
+description: Scala and Scalding Overview.
 ---
-##DRAFT##

 This section walks through KijiExpress examples with the assumption that the reader is not familiar with Scala.
 If you are already comfortable with the condensed syntax of Scala and